HEALTH SAVINGS ACCOUNT: New Visions for Prosperity

 But the one sure outcome of this turmoil was a young employee had no assurance of health insurance if he changed jobs, and no sure way of transferring surplus benefits to his later years, even after remaining within the same employer group for decades.
 Older employees were plainly getting more value for their health benefit, but young ones could not be sure they would stay around long enough to enjoy it.
 In retrospect, this may have been a driving force in the enactment of Medicare in 1965.
 Employees experienced "job lock", which definitely meant they could not take stored-up benefits to a new employer, or into retirement.
 Furthermore, casualty health insurance was gradually changed by employers donating the policy to the purchaser, so ownership of the policy migrated into the employer's hands.
 The employer had to change insurance companies for the whole employee group, or not at all, so slavery begat more slavery.
 The negotiated group rates naturally reflected this change.
 The business plan of health insurance does not differ greatly from automobile insurance: Premiums are paid to an insurer at the beginning of the year; and at some time during that or subsequent years, the insurer uses the pooled money to pay the claims.
 In practice, there does exist one important difference between the two types of casualty insurance.
 Many auto insurance companies imply they hope to renew a policy if the premiums remain paid, but hardly any health insurance is "guaranteed renewable" in any sense.
 You can pay individual health insurance premiums for many years to the same insurer, but the insurer still reserves the right to drop you.

-This largely unanticipated disadvantage grows out of the sponsorship of health insurance by employers, since applicant employees are in no position to put strings on a gift.
+This largely unanticipated disadvantage grows out of the sponsorship of health insurance by employers since applicant employees are in no position to put strings on a gift.
 Its hidden unpleasantness was emphasized when millions of people were recently dropped from long-standing policies which did not conform to the Affordable Care Act's regulations.
 Original motives and understandings became unprovable after the passage of time.
 One could, however, easily imagine employers felt they might acquire new duties by law, and were reluctant to stand behind unmeasurable ones.
 One could imagine the insurers were uncomfortable with the risk an employee might move to a new state, and because of the Tenth Amendment to the Constitution, be facing insurers with no duty to continue coverage.
 This ACA dilemma came about in an environment with so little competition, neither the employers nor the health insurer felt compelled to wander into unforeseeable conjectures.

 In this single subsequent event during the Obamacare confusion, a serious disadvantage of employer-based insurance discarded its tradition as harmless boiler-plate, revealing the enforceable facts of the matter.
 A health insurance company can unexpectedly walk away from an employer-based contract, even when it is needed most.
 The patient gets it as a gift and doesn't own it.
-This dispute over fairness and original intent was surely involved in the government's decision to delay implementation of Obamacare for large employer groups.
+This dispute over fairness and the original intent was surely involved in the government's decision to delay implementation of Obamacare for large employer groups.

 By contrast, we must point out the Health Savings Account leaves unspent money with the individual as permanently as he can restrain himself from spending it.
-For this he loses the ability to pool with others, and must buy high-deductible insurance to provide the pooling feature for large costs.
+For this, he loses the ability to pool with others and must buy high-deductible insurance to provide the pooling feature for large costs.
 Interest gathered on his idle money remains his alone.
 By retaining ownership in the hands of the employee, HSA gains protections against much broader health-finance risks, than the Affordable Care Act's pre-existing condition-exclusion does, for its population segment.

 In fact, this sweeping violation of a gentleman's agreement may make such arrangements unacceptable in the future.
 If the employer community finds it impossible to live with guaranteed renewability, they may feel forced to drop the fringe benefit.
-Not everyone wants to exchange freedom of choice for freedom from the expense of it, but some do.
-Consequently, opening this can of worms could lead to dissolution of the present system, which depends heavily on the tax-deductibility of the gift for employers.
-There is essentially no difference between an individual income tax, and a corporate income tax, except the corporate tax is higher.
+Not everyone wants to exchange the freedom of choice for freedom from the expense of it, but some do.
+Consequently, opening this can of worms could lead to the dissolution of the present system, which depends heavily on the tax-deductibility of the gift for employers.
+There is essentially no difference between an individual income tax, and a corporate income tax, except the corporate tax, is higher.
 The world's highest corporate tax necessarily creates the world's highest tax deductions for employers.
 Reduce their wage costs, and you will reduce their income tax.
 But reduce your own tax, and you reduce what it has been paying for.
 That's the bargain, and no stalling will change it.